Academic Advising FAQ

 Academic Program Advisors:

-- Laura Clarke - Childhood and Social Institutions, Disability Studies, Philosophy, Social Justice & Peace Studies, Thanatology
+- Miriam Love (Laura Clarke on maternity leave) - Childhood and Social Institutions, Disability Studies, Philosophy, Social Justice & Peace Studies, Thanatology

 - Claire Hass - Political Science, Sociology and Criminology

-- Lois Mansfield - Catholic Studies and Catholic Studies for Teachers - History - Psychology - Religious Studies - World Religions, including Islamic Studies and Jewish Studies, English, French, and Writing
+- Simone Shepherd - Catholic Studies and Catholic Studies for Teachers - History - Psychology - Religious Studies - World Religions, including Islamic Studies and Jewish Studies, English, French, and Writing

 Academic Information Assistants: